-The cores simulated in Simics are SPARC ISA processors running Solaris 10 in single user mode.
-All binaries for performance simulation do not include graphical display code and are compiled by gcc 4.1.1 for the SPARC ISA using the following flags: [-mcpu=v9 -mtune=ultrasparc3 -mvis -m32 -pthreads -O2].
-For visual verification, we compile a separate set of binaries with visual display code for the x86 ISA.
+The cores simulated within Simics are SPARC ISA processors running Solaris 10 in single user mode.
+All benchmark binaries executed for performance simulation are compiled with gcc 4.1.1 for the SPARC ISA using the following optimization flags to enable O2 optimizations, SPARC's SIMD instructions, 32-bit pointers, and the pthreads library: [-mcpu=v9-mtune=ultrasparc3-mvis-m32-pthreads-O2].
+The SPARC binaries used for performance simulation do not include any graphical display code.
+For visual verification, the benchmarks with visual display code are compiled for the x86 ISA and executed on real x86 machines.
 All instrumentation for separating computation phases uses Simics' MAGIC instruction, which is not counted when calculating execution time.